angrybacon/doomsday-wiki/markdown/chapters/02-ddft/05-pass-the-turn.md

 1. Ponder into this new pile, holding priority to crack LED for {U}{U}{U}
 1. Draw and cast Ideas Unbound to draw LED, Petal, and Burning Wish
 1. Cast LED, Petal, and then Wish, holding priority to crack LED for {B}{B}{B}
-1. Retrive Tendrils of Agony from your sideboard and aim it at your opponent
+1. Retrieve Tendrils of Agony from your sideboard and aim it at your opponent

 This what is often referred to as a Double-Doomsday pile, where a second Doomsday is used as a way to recycle spells.
-While the initial mana cost looks relatively low and the Storm count quite high, the pile is actually quite mana hungry and you need additional mana artifacts on board (or in hand for extra storm) to supply that mana.
+While the initial mana cost looks relatively low and the _Storm_ count quite high, the pile is actually quite mana hungry and you need additional mana artifacts on board (or in hand for extra _Storm_) to supply that mana.
 Note that this pile also halves your life total twice, meaning you'll need at least 4 life to execute.
 Though it appears clumsy, this pile does not require any unusual card choices and does not draw your opponent any new cards, so it has some appealing aspects.